-By presenting these pieces of information in a natural reading sequence, businesses can increase their resonance and create a sympathetic bond with the customer.
+By presenting these components in a natural reading sequence, businesses can increase their resonance and create a sympathetic bond with the customer.

-- It is the final opportunity to influence a potential customer before they make a purchase, and a chance to create a lasting emotional connection with the customer, which can lead to increased brand loyalty.
+In summary, good packaging design is a key component of a brand's visual presence and the overall customer experience.
+It is the final opportunity to influence a potential customer before they make a purchase, and a chance to create a lasting emotional connection with the customer, which can lead to increased brand loyalty.

 Art & Design curious?
 Sign up for the newsletter.